Thursday, October 20, 2011

 Pattern:

-Like many downloadable, print-yourself patterns, you will print this on several (12) pieces of regular paper and then tape them together according to the markings.
+Like many downloadable, print-yourself patterns, you will print this on several (12-size small, 16-size large) pieces of regular paper and then tape them together according to the markings.
 I am not very high-tech at making the pattern -- I just drew it, no computer.
 To make it print correctly, the pages have a border.
 You'll cut off at each of the border lines and tape the pattern together at the letters and marks.
 I have also numbered the pages.
 Here is a layout of the pages taped together:

 After taping your pages together to form the entire pattern pieces, cut them out.